Just 5 km away from our hostel, on the banks of a river surrounded by pine and birch trees, our kennel is the home to more than 200 Alaskan Huskies.

 Their weight varies from 20kg up to 45kg.

-Their personalities are all different : calm, cunning, dynamic, patient, brave…
+Their personalities are all different : calm, dynamic, patient, brave, playful…

 Having worked throughout winter, our dogs need a rest to enjoy Hossa's summer heat.
 This warmth is quite exhausting for our dogs who are more accustomed to the cold of winter.

 During summer they usually relax in our resort pen, relaxation park area of about hundred square meters.
 Here our dogs can stretch their legs and play together.
-They also always look forward to hiking with travellers, discover our dog-walking activities.
+They also always look forward to hiking with travellers, don't hesitate to discover our dog-walking activities.

 The dogs main activity in winter is dogsledding.
 Training starts from September so that they are ready for the winter season.